Yasuyuki Okamura: Biography

-In 2011, Okamura begun an official tour again and released the two-part self cover album, Etiquette Pink and Purple.
-He returned to producing other artists and touring, and begun to speak openly about becoming fully sober.
+In 2011, Okamura began an official tour again and released the two-part self cover album, Etiquette Pink and Purple.
+He returned to producing other artists and touring, and began to speak openly about becoming fully sober.
 In 2013, he released his first single in six years, "Viva Namida", which was revealed to become the opening theme to Shinichiro Watanabe's Space Dandy.
 In the music video for this single, an anime version of Okamura dances and sings along with the Space Dandy cast.
 In 2014 he toured Japan.

+On 25 December 2023, it was announced that Okamura had formed the duo Okamura Kazuyoshi with Kazuyoshi Saito.
+One of impetuses for the group was when Saito appeared on Okamura's NHK Radio 1 radio show Okamura Yasuyuki no Come On Everybody in January 2020 and the two improvised a song together on the spot.
+"I Miss Your Fire" was released digitally on 17 January 2024, and was followed by "Haru, Hakudaku" on 14 February, which is based on the improvised song from 2020.
+Their first album, Wakaba, was released on 16 May.
+Their first tour began on the same day and saw them play 12 shows in eight cities.
+Okamura Kazuyoshi won Best Collaboration at the 2024 GQ Men of the Year Awards.